Quickly exit this site by pressing the Escape key Leave this site

 Tackling crime, taking knives off the streets, engaging and educating young people and being the person everyone looks towards for help.
 A Police Officer’s role is demanding and diverse – no two days are the same.

-have the judgment to make quick decisions; are confident to be first person in; have the compassion and empathy to help those in need; who’ll have their colleagues back no matter what and the resilience to serve the community every single day.
+We’re looking for people who have the judgment to make quick decisions; are confident to be first person in; have the compassion and empathy to help those in need; who’ll have their colleagues back no matter what and the resilience to serve the community every single day.

 You should consider whether you can: